© david jerrard 2019

 *Note: Inland means for use on those inland waterways of mainland Europe which have specific rules of conduct called the Code European des Voiles de la Navigation Interfere or CEVNI for short.

-There is no ICOPC course as such as the ICOPC test is done by completing a direct assessment.
+There is no ICOPC course as such; the ICOPC test is done by completing a direct assessment.
 However, we would be happy to run a short pre-assessment training session for a group who feel they would benefit by doing one before undertaking the actual assessment.

 What used to be called the International Certificate of Competence, or ICC for short, is now called the International Certificate for Operators of Pleasure Craft (ICOPC).
 However the abbreviation 'ICC' is still commonly used and understood.

-Regulated by Resolution No. 40 of the United Nations Economic Commission for Europe the ICOPC is intended to indicate competence for users of leisure craft less than 80 tonnes or 24 metres.
-The ICOPC ‘allows’ the holder to voyage internationally in any country which has accepted UN Resolution No.40.
+Regulated by Resolution No. 40 of the United Nations Economic Commission for Europe the ICOPC is intended to indicate competence for users of leisure craft sailing in day light hours and ‘allows’ the holder to voyage internationally in the coastal waters of a country which has accepted UN Resolution No.40.

 Ireland and the UK have accepted the ICOPC but many European countries have not, or have yet to decide, and some countries have only accepted parts of the ICOPC or have not accepted some of the updates as yet.

 In our experience however most European harbour and marina authorities seldom demand documentary proof of a skipper's competence although this attitude appears to be changing somewhat in recent years.
 Carrying an ICOPC is a sensible precaution and in some countries may be essential.